-The primary feature of a hard money loan is that it is secured by collateral.
-This differentiates hard money loans from other business loans.
-As long as you have real property, usually in the form of a commercial or residential building or land, you can qualify for a hard money loan.
+The primary feature of a traditional hard money loan is that it is secured by collateral.
+This differentiates hard money loans from other business loans, although they both help a borrower receive funding.
+As long as you own or are buying real property, you can probably qualify for a hard money loan.
+Property usually consists of a commercial or residential building or land.

-Since banks and traditional mortgage lenders are restricted by red tape and federal regulations, private lenders and individuals provide funding for hard money loans.
-Hard money loans also have shorter terms than other loan options—usually only a couple months to a few years.
-Due to higher risk, the interest rates are higher than a traditional mortgage or small business loan.
+Unregulated private lenders and individuals provide funding for hard money loans.
+Hard money loans also have shorter terms than other traditional property loan options—usually only a couple months to a few years.
+Even though they do not have compliance regulations like banks, you are still signing a contract with legal ramifications.

-Hard money loans are often compared to bridge loans because they’re often used to buy property in foreclosure or distress.
+Hard money loans are often called bridge loans because they’re often used to buy property in foreclosure or distress.
 The loan supports the rehab, remodel, and upgrades; then, after a short time, the borrower sells the property for more than the original purchase price.
 The hard money loan bridges the time between the purchase and the sale.
 In an ideal arrangement, the borrower’s investment adds to the property, resulting in a flip for significant profit.

 Collateral is key to a hard money loan.
 The lender spends less time looking at credit scores, credit history, and the borrower’s finances than a traditional lender.
-The hard money lender puts forth more effort into evaluating the value of the property since this value will be the basis for the loan amount.
+The hard money lender puts more effort into evaluating the value of the property, since this value will be the basis for the loan amount.

 Hard money business loans may or may not be right for your situation, so you must consider all the pros and cons first.

 Hard money loans have many advantages over business loans from banks and other mainstream lenders.
 Are hard money loans worth it?
 Under the right circumstances – absolutely.